DIY Yarn Wall Hanging: A How To Guide

 I try my best not to be a selfish person in most regards, still working on it in some places.
 However, I will not be selfish and I will share with you how I got this knock-off, customizable, DIY yarn wall hanging.
 I made it in just over an hour, and I spent $3.
 Yes, $3, not $300.
-Now, I did already have a dowel laying around my house(don’t ask me where it came from) which saved me a couple of bucks.
-Realistically though, starting from scratch, you can make this for around $10 or $15, still considerably less than $300.
+Now, I already had a dowel lying around my house(don’t ask me where it came from), which saved me a couple of bucks.
+Realistically, though, starting from scratch, you can make this for around $10 or $15, still considerably less than $300.

 So, let’s get started, shall we?